jindrichmynarz/dissertation/parts/transformation.md

 The latter option for filtering unprocessed bindings cannot be used when the set of sorted bindings is modified during the transformation.
 For example, when a transformation deletes some bindings, the offsets of subsets in the ordered set cease to be valid.
 Additionally, since sorting a large set is a computationally expensive operation, this option may require the sub-query projecting ordered bindings to be wrapped in another sub-query to be able to cache the sorted set, such as with Virtuoso's scrollable cursors.^[See the section *"Example: Prevent Limits of Sorted LIMIT/OFFSET query"* in <http://docs.openlinksw.com/virtuoso/rdfsparqlimplementationextent> for more details.]
-The selected unprocessed bindings from the sub-query are split into subsets by setting a `LIMIT`.
+The selected unprocessed bindings from the sub-query are split into subsets by setting a limit.
 The outer update operation then works on this subset and transforms it.

-We developed *sparql-unlimited*^[<https://github.com/jindrichmynarz/sparql-unlimited>] that allows to run SPARQL update operations following the described structure using Virtuoso.
+We developed sparql-unlimited^[<https://github.com/jindrichmynarz/sparql-unlimited>] that allows to run SPARQL update operations following the described structure using Virtuoso.
 This tool executes transformations rendered from Mustache^[<https://mustache.github.io>] templates that feature placeholders for `LIMIT`, and optionally `OFFSET`.
 Limit determines the size of a subset to be transformed in one update operation.
 In this way, the processed subset's size can be adjusted based on the complexity of the transformation.